Blaze Berdahl

 Blaze Autumn Berdahl (born September 6, 1980) is an American actress best known for her roles as Lenni Frazier in the children's television series Ghostwriter and Ellie Creed in the film Pet Sematary (1989).

 Early life

 Berdahl was born on September 6, 1980, in New York City, the youngest daughter of Rita, a teacher, and Roger Berdahl, an actor.
 She was born just one minute after her twin sister, Beau Dakota Berdahl, a talent agent.
 She also has an older brother, Sky Ashley Berdahl, a periodontist.
 Berdahl was a student at Bucknell University in Lewisburg, Pennsylvania.

 Career

 Berdahl made her film debut in the 1989 Stephen King adaptation of Pet Sematary.

 She did voiceover work for Richard Scarry's Best ABC Video Ever! in 1989.

 From 1992 to 1995, she played Lenni Frazier on the PBS children's show Ghostwriter.
 She also appeared on the TV series Aliens in the Family and Third Watch.
+She was interviewed in a 2017 documentary film Unearthed & Untold: The Path to Pet Sematary.

 As an adult, Berdahl is primarily an announcer and narrator.